codepath/android_guides/Troubleshooting-Common-Issues-with-Parse.md

 ## Troubleshooting network issues

 There are several different ways for inspecting the network traffic between Parse and your emulator or device.
 You can send all network calls through LogCat, or you can leverage Facebook's [Stetho](https://code.facebook.com/posts/393927910787513/stetho-a-new-debugging-platform-for-android/) project to monitor the traffic using Chrome's network inspector.
-Also see the [blog posting](http://blog.parse.com/announcements/parse-debugging-tools-identify-client-side-issues-faster/) for more details.
+See also the [blog posting](http://blog.parse.com/announcements/parse-debugging-tools-identify-client-side-issues-faster/) for more details.

 <img src="http://blog.parse.com/wp-content/uploads/2015/09/image-1024x585.png"/>